liweiowl/SASTGCN/README.md

 # SASTGCN
-the code for paper SASTGCN：A Self-Adaptive Spatio-Temporal Graph Convolutional Network for Traffic Prediction will be updated after the whole procedure of this work
+details will be updated after the whole procedure of this work